|

 The cut curves do not mirror the boost curves, but instead are quite

-asynchronous A transmission process where the signal is
+narrow, intended to act as notch filters. asynchronous A transmission process where the signal is

 transmitted without any fixed timing relationship between one word